benmvp/slides/2023/seattlejs/nextjs.md

 - So not only could we render server-side...
   - but before the server even started
 - Ever since then, Next has been adding more functionality...
-  - To provide us more and more ways to render the pages within our apps
+  - to provide us more and more ways to render the pages within our apps
 - So I want to take our remaining time to showcase a few of the more popular rendering strategies

 =====